6 Traditional Foods for Chinese New Year

 Beauty of China

-A 20 day tour to the lesser known Yunnan and the pandas in Chengdu, as well as the must-see sights in Beijing, Xian, Guilin, Yangshuo, Shanghai, and a Yangtze cruise.
+Explore lesser known Yunnan, enjoy pandas in Chengdu, and the must-see sights in Beijing, Xian, Shanghai, and a Yangtze cruise

 China Group Tour Cruise

-For those fond of cruising, the China Highlights tour cannot be missed.
-Visit two of China’s most important waterways; the Yangtze River, and the beautiful Li River.
+China Highlights includes two of China’s most scenic rivers - the Yangtze River, and the beautiful Li River.